-It’s not necessary to pay someone to install a new washing machine, you can do it yourself… providing you don’t mind getting your hands a bit dirty.
+It’s not always necessary to pay someone to install a new washing machine, you can do it yourself, here’s a step by step guide to installing a washing machine…

 For starters, the machine needs;

 - Water supply

 Part one: Unplugging the old machine…

 1. Switch off and unplug your old machine